8ta4/extension/README.md

 > How do I install this tool?

 First off, you need Homebrew.
-If it's not already installed, you can find the instructions on the [Homebrew website](https://brew.sh/).
+If you don't have it already, you can find the instructions on the [Homebrew website](https://brew.sh/).

-Once you've got Homebrew, installing `extension` is as simple as entering these commands in your terminal:
+Once you've got Homebrew, just enter these commands in your terminal:

 ```sh
 brew tap 8ta4/extension